dCache/dcache/docs/TheBook/src/main/markdown/config-zookeeper.md

 Reads from ZooKeeper scale with the number of servers.
 Writes however tend to become slower the more servers are added.
 This is because each ZooKeeper server replicates the full state and any update has to be written to a quorum of servers.

+To share a Zookeeper cluster among various dCache instances, see below.

 ### Persistent data

 Data stored in ZooKeeper is stored persistently on disk on each ZooKeeper server.
 Currently dCache does not write a lot of data to ZooKeeper and IO performance is not critical.
 Any write will however be followed by an _fsync_, so keep latency in mind, that is, avoid distributed file systems, NFS, and use a battery backed write back cache for RAID.